vbwanere/Pick-and-place-using-Franka-Panda-arm/README.md

 # Pick and place using Franka Panda arm

 ## Overview
-This project implements an automated block-stacking system using a Franka Panda robotic arm.
+This project implements the damped least square inverse kinematic solver for block-stacking using a Franka Panda robotic arm.
 The system can:
-- Pick blocks from static platforms
+- Pick blocks from static platforms.
-- Pick blocks from moving (dynamic) platforms
+- Pick blocks from moving (dynamic) platforms.
-- Stack blocks precisely on a target platform
+- Stack blocks precisely on a target platform.
-- Use computer vision (April Tags) for block detection and positioning
+- Use computer vision (April Tags) for block detection and positioning.

 ![Image](https://github.com/vbwanere/Pick-and-place-using-Franka-Panda-arm/blob/main/images/DSCF1747.jpg)